argonne-lcf/user-guides/docs/aurora/data-management/daos/daos-overview.md

 ## Darshan profiler for DAOS

-Currently, you need to install your own local darshan-daos profiler You need to use DFS mode (3) or Posix with interception library to profile
+Currently, you need to install your own local darshan-daos profiler You need to use DFS mode (3) or POSIX with interception library to profile

 ```bash
 module use /soft/modulefiles